 for you rule the peoples with equity

-This past winter, Brian Mast, an American veteran who lost both of his legs in Afghanistan, decided to come to Israel to volunteer with the IDF.
-He wanted to work side–by–side with the soldiers whom he holds in such high regard.
-What would make an American Christian want to help out the Jewish state?
+Several years ago, Brian Mast, an American veteran who lost both of his legs in Afghanistan, decided to come to Israel to volunteer with the Israel Defense Forces.
+He wanted to work side by side with the soldiers whom he holds in such high regard.
+What would make an American Christian want to help out the Jewish State?

 Psalm 67 helps provide an answer to that question.
 According to Jewish tradition, Psalm 67 is a very special psalm.
 God revealed this psalm to only two people — Moses and David.
 Moreover, when God granted each a vision of this psalm, it was shown to them in the shape of a menorah, the lampstand that was placed first in the Tabernacle and then later in the Temple.

 The psalm is composed of seven verses.
 The first three comprise the three branches on the left side of the menorah, the fourth verse serves as the center trunk, and the final three verses make up the three branches on the right side.
 The Jewish sages teach that whoever concentrates daily on this menorah-shaped psalm, it’s as if that person has kindled the lights of the Temple menorah.